(and why I broke some of them)

 You can break this sofa rule if you’ve got money to buy furniture whenever you like.
 But I ain’t got it like that.

-If I had it to do over again, I’d probably by something a little more classic.
+If I had it to do over again, I’d probably purchase something a little more classic.
 But I LOVE the gimongous glam sofas soo much!

 5. Buy Couches that are Comfortable